Welcome to Tall Timbers

 - Fall interns (October-December): Every other year we hire fall interns.
 Fall interns are focused on measuring trees for a long-term census in an old-growth beech magnolia forest.

 In addition to the above tasks, interns may also help with mapping burned areas with a GPS unit, entering and processing data using database and GIS software, entering data in Excel or Access, collecting and processing soil samples, adding information to a database on local native plants, and drying and weighing fuels.

 Applicants should be college students or recent graduates in biology, wildlife, forestry, natural resources, environmental studies/science, or related fields and have an interest in a career in natural resources.
 Applicants will be evaluated based on the potential benefit of the experience to his or her career plans and satisfactory references regarding work habits, professionalism, attitude, and physical fitness, as work is sometimes strenuous and conducted in difficult outdoor conditions.
 Employment will be contingent upon passing a driver’s record background check (no points on driver’s record for the past 3 years) for insurance purposes, although exceptions are sometimes made.
 We encourage students of varying backgrounds to apply.
 Deaf and hard-of-hearing applicants are welcome.

-Internship stipends are $230 per week.
-Limited on-site housing is available at no cost to full-time interns; a $55 deposit is required ($50 for the house, $5 for keys).
+Internships are technically unpaid but provide a stipend of $295 per week.
+Limited on-site housing is available at no cost to full-time interns.
 For interns that commute, some compensation is provided.
 Interns will be expected to work full 8 hour days (8-4:30, with a half hour lunch).